yugabyte/ybu/TFE/YBU-31/ybu-31.md

 ## Add the Cloud Provider

 In the last step, you installed Replicated, then used it to install Yugabyte Platform onto port 80 on the EC2 instance.
-In this step, you will register as a user with Yugabyte Platform, accept the license agreement, add the cloud provider, AWS, and specify the region where the Yugabyte Universe will be deployed.
+In this step, you will register as a user with Yugabyte Platform, accept the license agreement, add the cloud provider, AWS, and specify the region where the Yugabyte universe will be deployed.
 To complete this step, you will need the AWS access and secrets keys to your AWS account to allow Yugabyte Platform to create the AWS infrastructure for the three nodes in your cluster.

 Once you have navigated to the Yugabyte Platform console you will see the following which displays the registration form for the Yugabyte Platform: